hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 ## Authenticating

-The minimum required to use provision using Chef client is to provide a URL to the Chef sever as well as the path to the validation key so that the node can register with the Chef server:
+The minimum required to use provision using Chef client is to provide a URL to the Chef server as well as the path to the validation key so that the node can register with the Chef server:

 ```ruby